Cookie preferences

 4. PRACTICAL SIGNIFICANCE

-The judgment makes it clear that a ban of the onward sale of personalised tickets by football clubs is not a violation of the rules on dominance or economic dependence.
+This judgment confirms that a prohibition on the onward sale of personalised tickets by football clubs does not constitute an infringement of the rules on dominance or economic dependence under German competition law.

 Save, download or share this article